training4developers/angular_03062015/README.md

 ## Configuration

-The **config.json** file can be modified to change the web server port in case port 8080 is already being used by another application on your system.
+The **config.json** file can be modified to change the web server port.
+This is useful if port 8080 is already being used by another application on your system.

 Also, **html5Mode** can be set to true when using HTML5 mode for client side routing in Angular.js.
 When set to true, the **index.html** will always be served up, regardless of the url, except for CSS, JavaScript, font, template, and test files.